 As a refugee you may be able to make this application yourself – particularly if you read and speak English or have a friend who can help.

 This fact sheet aims to equip refugees with an understanding of the law, and a practical knowledge of how applications are made.
 It is not a substitute for legal advice.
-If you want to prepare your own application and would like a legal view as to whether you have completed the application properly, please phone us.
-If you want help with the application please come to the drop-in on Tuesday mornings or phone us.
+If you want to prepare your own application and would like a legal view as to whether you have completed the application properly, you can call our advice line.

 Who qualifies – the sponsor